 There can be no doubt we live in times of epochal shifts, at the transition to a post-industrial digital society, and at the dawn of the Anthropocene.
 We are witnessing trumendous political, economic and social crises.
 Complete rethinking and the design of new pathways at all levels are now essential.
 This requires a fundamental change of perspective, new guidance and forging new tools.

+What will be the future for Humankind, Non-human, Earth, and ourselves?
 How do we prepare for the troubled times ahead?
 And how do we find new ideas and solutions for the challenges that we face socially and personally?
 In the re:future Lab we believe, that art can provide a valuable contribution to the necessary transformations.

 The first stage is about investigating the fields where transformation is already taking place, whether in change of moral and ethics, shift in perception and logic, obsolete normatives, social ecology, habitats and biotops, migration and diversification, technology, scientific theory and practice, interrelations and our way to life, work and communicate.